 All the main restaurants, hotels and lodges in and around town have reserved parking areas.
 In town, if you park your car on the street, you will come across many people who are willing to take care of your car and even give it a wash.
 There is no definite system for this but if you are willing to trust someone, then giving a tip of around 75-85 cents (10.00-15.00ZMK) is acceptable, depending upon the length of time you were away, in spite of the person refusing the offer.

 There are also several petrol stations on the main Mosi-oa-Tunya Road, which are open 24 hours.
 The Vuma Complex in the south of town, beyond the Tunya lodge, as well as Engen Service Station at Falls Park Shoppng Centre are the fuel stations where you can find unleaded fuel.

 You can rent a car in Livingstone with or without a driver if you want to explore the area at your own pace and you do not have a vehicle.
 Similarly, if you wish to go on a safari by driving a vehicle yourself, you can rent one with a four wheel drive and a complete kit.

-You can rent a bicycle with or without a guide, at a shop near 'Mo-Money' on Mosi-oa-Tunya Road, from Cliff Sitwal, who is popularly known as the 'Zambezi Cowboy'.
-A guided tour for half a day will cost you around US $10-US$20 per person depending upon the distance covered.
+You can rent a bicycle with or without a guide through our website A guided tour for half a day will cost you around US $25-US$40 per person depending upon the distance covered.
 You can choose from a variety of tours like rides along the riverside, market tours, village tours and tours which include bird watching.